luarocks/luarocks-site/static/md/security_incident_march_2019.md

 don't have historical IP address logs.
 We're addressing all of these issues to ensure we have proper logging going forward.

-If we assume the worst then we must question the integrity of all packages on the site.
+**LuaRocks packages currently don't have signing and verification.** If we assume the worst then we must question the integrity of all packages on the site.
+(Package verification is now a high priority and will be added in the near future.)

 We're asking all account holders to use the new [Security Audit panel](/settings/security-audit) from their account to review their packages.
 Things to look for are:

 * Changes to rockspecs you didn't make
 * Updated rock files